 Aaron Travers was born in Portsmouth, Virginia in 1975.
-He earned a BM in Composition from the Oberlin Conservatory of Music in 1997, studying with Richard Hoffmann, as well as a BA in Classics from Oberlin College the same year.
+He earned a BM in Composition from the Oberlin Conservatory of Music in 1997, as well as a BA in Classics from Oberlin College the same year.
 He later earned an MA and PhD in Composition from the Eastman School of Music in 2003 and 2005 respectively.
 His teachers there included Sydney Hodkinson, Christopher Rouse, Steven Stucky and Augusta Read Thomas.

 Mr. Travers is also a dedicated teacher of composition and theory, teaching at such institutions as Northwestern University, Syracuse University, Loyola University and Hamilton College.
-He currently serves as Assistant Professor of Composition at the Jacobs School of Music at Indiana University in Bloomington, where he resides with his wife, Winnie, and their two children, Rowan and Linden.
+He currently serves as Associate Professor of Composition at the Jacobs School of Music at Indiana University in Bloomington, where he resides with his wife, Winnie, and their two children, Rowan and Linden.